 3. The studio demanded that Peter Sellers play multiple roles.

 Columbia Pictures slapped Kubrick with a few conditions at the dawn of Dr. Strangelove’s production.
 The studio’s chief demand was that Peter Sellers, with whom Kubrick had worked on Lolita and who the director had planned to cast again, play multiple roles in the new movie.
 (Sellers played a character with a propensity for disguises in Lolita, which Columbia speculated helped fuel the movie’s success.)

 Originally, Sellers was cast as four characters in Dr. Strangelove: Group Captain Lionel Mandrake, President Merkin Muffley, and the titular mad scientist (all of whom he played in the movie), as well as Major Kong.
-After Sellers injured his leg and had trouble with the Texas accent, Kubrick had to bring in an outsider.
+After Sellers injured his leg and had trouble with the Texas accent, Kubrick brought in Slim Pickens to play Kong.

 Before landing on Pickens, the production team sought fellow Western mainstays John Wayne and Bonanza star Dan Blocker for the part of Major Kong.
 Wayne never replied to Kubrick’s messages, and Blocker’s agent passed on the project.
 Co-writer Southern later remembered the agent sending a telegram that read, “Thanks a lot, but the material is too pinko for Dan.
 Or anyone else we know for that matter.”

 6. Nobody told Slim Pickens they were making a satire.

 Before being cast as Dr. Strangelove’s gung-ho bomber pilot Major.
 T. J. Kong, actor Slim Pickens had starred almost exclusively in Westerns, with nary a comedy part to his name (much less a political satire).
 This didn’t pose much of a problem, however, as Kubrick deemed the actor’s natural cadence and decorum to be perfect for the cowboy soldier.